titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-freshness.rst

   * A freshness threshold is calculated for each host or service.
   * For each host/service, the age of its last check result is compared with the freshness threshold.
-  * If the age of the last check result is greater than the freshness threshold, the check result is considered “stale”.
+  * If the age of the last check result is greater than the freshness threshold, the check result is considered “stale".
   * If the check results is found to be stale, Shinken will force an :ref:`active check <thebasics-activechecks>` of the host or service by executing the command specified by in the host or service definition.

 An active check is executed even if active checks are disabled on a program-wide or host- or service-specific basis.